Question: What results have you had that cannot be explained by suggestion?

 For many of our experiments that created the sensed presence, we measured suggestibility directly using a well-established protocol (Spiegel, 1978).
 We found that analyzing the data for the person’s hypnotizability score did not reduce the intensity of the sensed presence produced by the specific magnetic field pattern.
 The key paper was called “Experimental facilitation of the sensed presence is predicted by specific patterns of applied magnetic fields not by suggestibility: re-analysis of 19 experiments”.
 It was published in the International Journal of Neuroscience (St-Pierre, LS, 2006).

 We have observed clinical effects that cannot be explained by suggestion.
 For example, Baker-Price (1996) found differential changes in the EEG patterns of patients who had sustained head injuries, depending upon the specific neural location where the field was applied.
 The experiment also found a significant improvement of depression and a reduction of phobias.
-We replicated this experiment in 2003 (Baker-Price, 2003), with very similar results and follow-up six weeks after the experiment was completed.
-Tsang et al (2009) showed clearly with relatively crude psychometric measurements that infer emotional profiles that different patterned fields produced different mood states.
-Attributing these results to patient suggestibility leads inevitably to the conclusion that depression can be treated through suggestion, a conclusion unsupported by any evidence nor predicted by any hypotheses.
+We did a replication and electroencephalographic validation of this experiment in 2003 (Baker-Price, 2003), with very similar results and follow-up six weeks after the experiment was completed.
+Tsang et. al. (2009) showed clearly with relatively crude psychometric measurements that infer emotional profiles that different patterned fields produced different mood states.
+One of them improved mood and vigour, compared to the sham-field.
+Attributing these results to patient suggestibility leads inevitably to the conclusion that depression can be treated through suggestion, a conclusion not supported by any evidence nor predicted by any hypotheses.

-We have also shown clear changes in delta and theta power over the temporal lobes during magnetic field stimulation (and more accurate brain wave measures, such as QEEG), (Corradini et al 2013), using a completely separate method for producing the signals.
+We have also shown (Corradini et al. 2013) memory enhancement and clear changes in delta and theta power over the temporal lobes from magnetic field stimulation (and more accurate brain wave measures, such as QEEG), using a completely separate method for producing the God Helmet’s quiet magnetic signals.
 Eliciting the same effects with both different hardware and software also allows confirmation that our results that cannot be attributed to hardware artifacts.

 However, the most powerful demonstration that the electromagnetic effects are not due to suggestion is the effect upon cells.
 We have found in controlled studies that the same pattern using in our sensed presence experiments slows the rate of a variety of different types of cancer cells in cultures (Hu, et al., 2010, Bruckner, 2015).
 These fields inhibited only cancer cell growth but did not retard the growth of normal cells.
 We have found this same field that produced the sensed presence works by very specific channels within membranes that allow calcium to enter the cell (Buckner et al, 2015).
 The timing of the point durations that compose the specific field pattern must be precise or there is no effect.